Reference

 - UCC Filing (Uniform Commercial Code)

-- A legal filing that gives the MCA provider a lien on business assets.
-Used as collateral and recorded publicly.
+- A legal filing that gives the MCA provider a lien on business assets, including future receivables.
+Used as collateral and recorded publicly with the Secretary of State.
+Multiple UCC filings can block traditional financing.
 Learn more →